CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-ld-api-part2 copy.md

 ```

-#### Modify the Pizza view template mad model to render abstract and thumbnail
+#### Modify the Pizza view template and model to render abstract and thumbnail

 Add this function to `/model/pizza.py`
 ```python